AVISPL/dal-infrastructure-management-qsc-qsysreflect/README.md

 If none of the recommended steps help, please enter an SOS ticket at {https://avi-spl.atlassian.net/servicedesk/customer/portals}

-## What AI Assistant can do with it:
+## What AI Assistant can do with the Q-SYS Reflect Enterprise Manager Integration:
 - Find Q-SYS Reflect Aggregated Devices (Q-SYS Reflect Aggregator as Monitoring Proxy)
 - Verify Q-SYS Reflect Aggregator configuration

-## What AI Assistant cannot do with it:
+## What AI Assistant cannot do with the Q-SYS Reflect Enterprise Manager Integration:
 - Provision the devices